-For its part, the Excalibur does a good job of satisfying its parking demand, albeit it at a cost to the customer.
+For its part, the Excalibur does a good job of satisfying this massive parking demand, albeit it at a cost to the customer.
 But more on that in a second.

 (Here’s an aerial map of the Excalibur parking areas.
 Green dots are areas where there is uncovered self-parking spaces.
 The red dot represents the current 3 story parking garage.
-Black shows you the valet parking area, while the yellow dot is where the new 10 story parking garage is being built.)
+Black shows you the valet parking area, while the yellow dot is the new 10 story parking garage.)

-For now, however, guests at the Excalibur wanting covered parking will have to do with the current, original parking garage.
-This three story white concrete structure (pictured below), sits just behind the resort (to the west of the hotel and casino).
+Guests at the Excalibur wanting covered parking also can still use the original parking garage.
+This three story white concrete structure sits just behind the resort (to the west of the hotel and casino).

 The parking garage has ten foot clearance.
 There is no direct walkway into the casino, so you’ll walk outside for a ways.
 If you can snag one, parking in one of the uncovered spaces (on any side of the resort), makes for a shorter walk into the casino.

-The caveat here is that players who have reached a certain level on Excalibur’s player’s card (M Life), are entitled to free parking.
+These fees apply to visitors and hotel guests alike.
+The caveat here is that players who have reached a certain level on Excalibur’s player’s card (MGM Rewards), are entitled to free parking.

-As a member of the MGM Resorts brand of properties, the M Life card is used here.
+As a member of the MGM Resorts brand of properties, the MGM Rewards card is used here.
 Beginning players start out with the “Sapphire” level and have to pay to park.
-However gamblers who have either a Pearl, Gold, Platinum or Noir M Life rewards card park free.
+However gamblers who have either a Pearl, Gold, Platinum or Noir rewards card park free.

 As mentioned above, those of you staying and parking at the Excalibur still have to pay a parking fee, (on top of the resort fee).
-The only added minor benefit you get as a guest is that you get to keep your car parked up until midnight on the day you checked out, without having to pay for additional hours.
+The only added minor benefit you get as a guest is that you receive unlimited in and out privileges at the Excalibur, and any other MGM Resorts owned property.